PERSONAL INJURY LAWYER • VIRGINIA BEACH, VA

 In some cases, plaintiffs also may be eligible to seek punitive damages (Va.
 Code § 8.01-38.1).
 Unlike compensatory damages, punitive damages are not designed to compensate a plaintiff for losses.
 Instead, punitive damages are designed to punish the wrongdoer and to deter similarly harmful behavior in the future.
 Punitive damages are not appropriate in all cases.
 Rather, punitive damages are only awarded in the most egregious cases.
 There is a strict punitive damages cap of $350,000.

 CONTRIBUTORY NEGLIGENCE AND VIRGINIA PERSONAL INJURY LAW

 What happens if the plaintiff is partially to blame for the accident itself, or is partially to blame for the severity of his or her injuries?
 Anyone who has been injured because of someone else’s negligence and is thinking about a personal injury lawsuit should understand how contributory negligence is applied.

 Contributory negligence is a defense that the defendant can raise to prove that she or he is not the only party to blame and thus should not be responsible for damages.
 Virginia follows a strict application of the “pure contributory negligence” rule.

 What is pure contributory negligence?
 If a Court determines that a plaintiff is even 1 percent to blame for his or her injuries, then the plaintiff will be barred from any kind of recovery.

 CONTACT A PERSONAL INJURY ATTORNEY IN VIRGINIA BEACH

 No one should have to go through a complicated personal injury case without the help of a dedicated advocate.
-Mike Deering knows how difficult it can be to even think about filing a lawsuit after a serious accident that has required costly medical treatment and has resulted in lost wages and income.
-He also knows how to partner with you to get you the financial compensation you deserve.
+Deering Hedrick knows how difficult it can be to even think about filing a lawsuit after a serious accident that has required costly medical treatment and has resulted in lost wages and income.
+We also know how to partner with you to get you the financial compensation you deserve.